 It’s everyone’s job.
 Remember the adage, “many hands make light work?”
 Well, this is especially true with data.
 It’s important to communicate to everyone in the organization who deals with your data that if they just take a little time or effort to regularly review and update the data they are working with, it can reduce the ongoing data quality resources that are required and save the whole organization a lot of time and effort in the long run.

 After learning all you need to know about data cleansing, it’s easy to feel overwhelmed.
-But rest assured, the task is absolutely manageable.
-If you just dedicate the resources and follow the instructions above, you Additionally, once your team begins regularly maintaining your data, the cleanup will get easier over time.
+But rest assured, the task is absolutely manageable if you just dedicate the resources and follow the instructions above.
+Additionally, once your team begins regularly maintaining your data, the cleanup will get easier over time.
 And remember, because data cleaning never really ends, the good news is that this means you have forever to get better at it.